d13samoylyuk/telegram_terming_bot/README.md

   -  controling the program's configuration
   -  changing the dictionary
   -  changing the bot's scripted phrases without editing the code and a need to restart the bot
+  -  adding admin privileges to users
+-  In-chat bot's configuration and control for users with admin privileges
 - Advencing the learning process with:
   -  algorithmic understanding of user's learning progress, delaying and removing learned words automatically
 -  Robust errors handling